 Twister is directed by Jon de Bont starring Bill Paxton, Helen Hunt, and Carey Elwes as tornado chasers.
 Jo Harding (Helen Hunt) became a storm chaser after her father died during a tornado storm when she was very young.
 Bill (Paxton) was also a storm chaser before he chose to become a successful weather man.
 Bill and Jo had invented DOROTHY, a design that would release thousands of tiny sensors when a tornado passes over it, when they were working together but when Bill decided to leave, his relationship with Jo was destroyed and they decided for a divorce.
 They hoped that DOROTHY would give them the information they, and the world, needed for an accurate and early warning of tornadoes as well as more important and wanted information.
 The catch is that their rival group of storm chasers created another of the same design.
 Both groups, anxious, set off to be the first to test their design.
 On his way to get the divorce papers from Jo, Bill shows up with his new fiancée Melissa (Jami Gertz) while a tornado is spotted and decided he would come with to see how DOROTHY handles.
 Throughout the rest of the movie, the tornadoes become worse and worse while they attempt to gather the information that seems so important to them.

 This is a chart of the different intensities of tornadoes to give you an idea of where an F5 tornado stands.
-(The graph might be small, so click on it to enlarge)

 However the many twisted facts of this movie, I did have my fair share of favorite scenes.
 One of my favorites includes the very beginning of the movie where it shows how technology was back then with tornadoes and the little amount of time given for people to just about be able to get to their tornado cellar or wherever they would stay for shelter and protection.
 People literally had 3 seconds to 3 minutes of warning before they would be eaten up by these devastating storms.
 Technology advances from then and today have changed all that and the death rates have dropped dramatically, which was part of what Jo and Bill aimed for.